PowerCodersOrg/powercoders.org/site/content/company/_index.md

   pwc-red">REMOTE INTERNSHIP</a>

-  For more information about internships, check the box below.
+  For more information about internships in general, check the box below.
 support_as:
   - header: Internship/Job
     text: >-